Unable to Locate Complete Label Info

 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical dry dog food.

-EVO Dog Food is a grain free kibble using a significant amount of named meats and meat meals as its main sources of animal protein, thus earning the brand 5 stars.
+EVO is a meat-based dry dog food using a significant amount of named meats as its main sources of animal protein, thus earning the brand 5 stars.

 A Final Word